platformsh/template-builder/templates/spring-kotlin/files/README.md

 This template demonstrates building a Spring MVC application in the Kotlin language.
 It uses Maven to build the application and deploy it to Platform.sh.

 A sample Hello World application is provided as a starting point.
-An Oracle MySQL database is deployed, and the sample application shows how to make the database connection.
-The example code also demonstrates how to access the Platform.sh environmental variables.
+It includes an Oracle MySQL database, and the sample application shows how to make the database connection.
+The example code also demonstrates how to access the Platform.sh environment variables.

 ## Services